Last Updated on December 15, 2019 by Janine

 Airlines are constantly cracking down on baggage allowances by raising baggage fees and decreasing the accepted size of carry-on luggage.
 Some airlines even charge for carry-on luggage now, rather than just checked bags as they did in the past.
 While cheap flights can certainly be found, it’s important to read the fine print to ensure you don’t end up spending a ton on hidden fees.

-Aside from saving money, it’s nice to have less luggage to carry with you when you’re travelling.
+Aside from saving money, it’s nice to have less luggage to carry with you when you’re traveling.
 Waiting for checked bags in the airport takes a lot of time- if you simply have a carry-on item you can breeze through customs while everyone else is waiting at the luggage carousel.

 Additionally, you’re more mobile when you’re not laden with heavy bags.
 You’ll have an easier time maneuvering through public spaces and on and off of public transportation if you keep things streamlined.
 There’s nothing worse than lugging around an overstuffed suitcase all the while knowing you could have left half of the items at home!

 That said, packing light is an art form.
 It requires serious discipline and careful planning.
-I have not always been good at packing light but after many trips I’ve reformed and I’m here to help you do the same.
+I have not always been good at packing light but, after many trips, I have reformed and I’m here to help you do the same.

 Are you ready to change your ways?

 1. Choose the bag you intend to bring

 When I travel by air, I make it my goal to fit all of my belongings into a carry-on size bag.
 If I choose the bag in advance I can easily visualize how much I can pack.
 Of course, if you find this size to be totally unrealistic you can re-evaluate down the line.
 Because I almost always travel with only carry-on luggage, I now challenge myself to fit everything I can into the smallest bag possible.

 2. Lay everything out